 It’s easy to assume that you have to always drive fast when you’re renting a scooter in Bali.
 But actually, everyone in Bali drives at the speed that they’re comfortable with.

-So if you’re comfortable at a slower speed (which is me!), then you’re welcome to drive at that slower speed.
+While having some speed is helpful to maintain balance on a scooter, you don’t have to go super fast.
+So if you’re comfortable at a slower speed (as long as you can remain steady on your scooter), then you’re welcome to drive at that slower speed.
 Just remember to stay to the left side of the road so that faster vehicles can pass.

 Familiarize yourself with traffic before you rent a scooter in Bali